badshah400/tartex/README.md

 `texmode` is one of `pdf` or `ps` by default, as detemined from the contents of the source dir.
 It may be overridden by the `--latexmk-tex` option.

+### Behavior with `--git-rev`

+When you specify a Git revision (via `--git-rev`), tartex _only_ includes files that are tracked by Git at _that revision_.
+This means:

+- Files ignored by `.gitignore` (e.g. `*.aux`, `*.log`, build artifacts, temp files) are automatically excluded, since they are not tracked by Git.
+- You don’t need to maintain a separate exclude list, the Git tree is the source of truth.
+- The tarball will exactly reflect the state of the project at the chosen revision, ensuring reproducibility.
+- Unless the output tar filename is explicitly specified by the user (via `-o`/`--output`), a git short-ref or tag-id will be appended to it.
+For example, `main-git.a97023f.tar.gz` corresponding to a git rev short-ref of `a97023f`.
+If the specified revision points to a tag, the tarfile is named `main-<TAG>.tar.gz`.

+__Note__: When running without `--git-rev`, tartex applies its own LaTeX-aware exclusion rules (e.g. skipping `.aux`, `.log`, `.fdb_latexmk`), to avoid including ephemeral build files in your archive.

 ## License